Ovikx/agile-store/README.md

 # agile-store

 The goal of this library is to provide developers with a more direct way of interfacing with their stores with type-safety in mind.
 It keeps transaction handling implicit for simple operations, keeping the headache away for trivial tasks.
+Built entirely with Promises.

 ## Installation